 Caring for your furnace can go a long way in the period in between furnace service appointments.
-One of the easiest, and essential, ways to maintain your furnace lies in replacing your furnace filter.
-Having a filthy air filter may contribute to a number of negative issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+One of the easiest, and essential, ways to maintain your furnace lies in changing your furnace filter.
+Having a filthy air filter may contribute to a variety of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 So what goes in to deciding when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be changed every month and 3 inch filters ought to be changed every three months, depending on the recommendations of the filter maker.
+1 inch filters normally need to be changed every month and 3 inch filters ought to be replaced every three months, depending on the recommendations of the filter maker.

 Now you’re possibly wondering how to replace your furnace filter.
-Inevitably this will vary depending on what furnace you have, but typically:
+Obviously this will change depending on what furnace you have, but normally:

 At Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
-Give us a call today at 352-414-4006 or schedule an appointment with us online.
+Give us a call today at 352-414-4006 or set up an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to uncover an open compartment.